MatsyshynAnton/DataSeedingBug/README.md

 ### Data Seeding bug
-#### The problem: cannot explicity initialize generated values while using data seeding.
+#### The problem: cannot explicity initialize values generated on add or update while using data seeding.

+#### Steps to reproduce:
+1. Create an entity with *generated values on add or update*
+2. Use data seeding and try to set generated values explicity

 #### Description:
 This project was created to demonstrate bug in data seeding when you using generated values.
-There is entity `User` with two generated properties: `Created` and `Modified`.
-When I'm using data seeding for inserting test data into table `Users` and **explicity** initialize both of generated values, property `Modified` isn't initialize in migration (unlike `Created`).
+There is entity `User` with two generated values: `Created` and `Modified`.
+When I'm trying to seed data into table `Users` and **explicity** initialize both of generated values, property `Modified` isn't initialize in migration (unlike `Created`).

 Generated properties attributes:
 ```